 - In implementing our human resource policy we have identified that most areas have not been covered, as a result it needs to be reviewed so that we develop a more comprehensive policy. - The municipality inherited employees from the former Transitional Local Councils.
-Some of these employees were not members of either the pension or provident fund and therefore, on retirement the municipality is obliged to pay them what they would have been paid by the fund if they were members. - Full implementation of the Employment Equity Plan - Implementation of the Occupational Health and Safety policy vs negative cash flow - Lack of capacity by members of the Occupational Health and Safety Committee. - Insufficient funds in the budget for training programs
+Some of these employees were not members of either the pension or provident fund and therefore, on retirement the municipality is obliged to pay them what they would have been paid by the fund if they were members. - Full implementation of the Employment Equity Plan - Implementation of the Occupational Health and Safety policy vs negative cash flow - Insufficient funds in the budget for training programs,